 Whether or not you consider yourself a believer, it’s difficult to ignore the world-changing effects of belief in one deity.
 Prior to monotheism, ancient peoples would pray to whatever god or goddess related to their particular need.
 If another country triumphed over them, then of course that god must have been stronger.
 But the advent of monotheistic beliefs and their attendant scriptures gave credence to the idea of personal accountability and the injunction to build society on immutable principles across national lines.

-We tend to think of Democracy as originating in the land of stars and stripes, but one an argue it began long before that, in Medieval Feudal England with the signing of the Magna Carta.
-Over the centuries, the kings and queens had to give up certain powers and privileges in return for the support of the nobles, creating a condition where the absolute power of monarchy was weakened, and laying the framework for the idea of a modern representational government that could echoe the design of ancient republics like Rome.
+However democracy as we know it today, as in democratic parliaments, can in many ways be traced back to Medieval Feudal England with the signing of the Magna Carta.
+Over the centuries, the kings and queens had to give up certain powers and privileges in return for the support of the nobles, creating a condition where the absolute power of monarchy was weakened, and laying the framework for the idea of a modern representational government that could echo the design of ancient republics like Rome.

 4: The Copernican Model